apache/celeborn/README.md

 ### Subscribe Mailing Lists

-Mail List is the most recognized form of communication in Apache community.
+Mail List is the most recognized form of communication in the Apache community.
 Contact us through the following mailing list.

 | Name                                                       | Scope                           |                                                          |                                                               |                                                                    |